 Tarek Charara, a photographer in Perpignan in the south of France, has documented the life of Palestinian refugees in the Chatila camp in Lebanon in his book à l’ombre de Chatila.

 Steve Barbour, known on the Leica Users Group as “kididdoc”, has for years moved and impressed us with his sensitive portraits of his fellow doctors and nurses, and most importantly, the usually very ill children at the hospital where he works.
-Now he has finally published a book, I never wanted to be famous.
+His first book, I never wanted to be famous, was published in 2008.
 The title is a statement made by one of his patients.
+His second book deals with people coping and living with dementia.
+Published in 2011, it is called but for the Grace of God….

-Michiel Fokkema from Rotterdam, a talented photographer and a friend of mine, has just published a book about a subject that may be news to many: tango in the Netherlands.
+Michiel Fokkema from Rotterdam, a talented photographer and a friend of mine, has published a book about a subject that may be news to many: tango in the Netherlands.
 There is quite an active tango subculture there, and Michiel has documented it in his book, Cuartito Azul.
+He has also been involved with Orion, a place that provides protected employment to mentally and physically handicapped people, for several years.
+In December 2009 he published book called Werkers! (“workers” in Dutch), documenting the volunteers and employees who make the place function.

 LUG member John Heinz contributed portraits of artists to the book Breathing Stone, a study of contemporary sculpture by the Haida, the first-nation inhabitants of the Queen Charlotte Islands, the western-most location in Canada.